Tarrant Crawford, St Mary's Church

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Tarrant Keynston, All Saints Church - 0.6 miles (Historic Church)

 Tarrant Rushton, St Mary's Church - 2 miles (Historic Church)

 Blandford Forum, St Peter & St Paul Church - 2.9 miles (Historic Church)

 Winterborne Tomson, St Andrew's Church - 4.3 miles (Historic Church)

-Nearest Accommodation to Tarrant Crawford, St Mary's Church:
+Nearest Holiday Cottages to Tarrant Crawford, St Mary's Church: